 Your physical pain is real and deserves recognition.
 Beyond the immediate pain from your injuries, we understand you’re dealing with ongoing discomfort that affects every aspect of your life.
 The emotional distress and trauma from surviving a truck accident can be just as debilitating as physical injuries.
 Mental anguish during your recovery process, including anxiety about your future and depression from your limitations, all factor into your compensation.

-When injuries rob you of activities that brought you joy, that loss matters.
+When injuries rob you of activities that bring you joy, that loss matters.
 Whether you can no longer play with your children, pursue your hobbies, or enjoy intimate moments with your spouse, these losses deserve compensation.
 Permanent disabilities that affect your quality of life have profound impacts on your happiness and fulfillment.
 The strain on your relationships and inability to participate in social activities you once enjoyed are real losses that we’ll fight to have recognized.

 Permanent scarring or disfigurement from truck accident injuries affects more than your appearance.
 The impact on your self-esteem and confidence in social situations can be devastating.
 When visible injuries change how others perceive you or limit your personal and professional opportunities, you deserve compensation for these lasting effects.